⚡ The Quick Scoop

 4. Catstair Canyon (The Stacked Cars)

 One of Utah's most wonderfully weird and clever roadside stops!
 A short, scrambling walk down a desert wash leads you into a pretty slot canyon that ends abruptly at an impenetrable wall of vertically stacked 1960s cars, literally wedged into the canyon to act as support for the highway above!
-(Difficulty: Easy)
+(Difficulty: Level 1)

 5. Little Wild Horse Slot Canyon